Create & Test API Call

 requests would also be similar to this.

-- Add the API Call as a Backend Query that gets triggered automatically when the page or widget is loaded on the screen.
+You can also add the API Call as a Backend Query that gets triggered automatically when the page or widget is loaded on the screen.